rareba/visualize-replacement/visualize-grafana/docs/echarts-chart-builder.md

 ## Features

+### Multi-Dataset Support

+The chart builder now supports multiple datasets in a single dashboard:

+- **Dataset Browser**: Search and browse LINDAS datasets by keyword
+- **Add Multiple Datasets**: Load multiple cubes into the same dashboard
+- **Charts Per Dataset**: Each chart can use data from any loaded dataset
+- **Dataset Switching**: Change which dataset a chart uses on-the-fly
+- **Add by IRI**: Directly add datasets using their cube IRI

 ### Multi-View Interface

-The application provides 5 distinct views accessible from the sidebar:
+The application provides 6 distinct views accessible from the sidebar:

+1. **Datasets** - Browse and add LINDAS datasets
-1. **Visualization** - Main chart view with configuration controls
+2. **Visualization** - Main chart view with configuration controls
-2. **Data Table** - Tabular view of all data with all dimensions and measures
+3. **Data Table** - Tabular view of all data with all dimensions and measures
-3. **Filters** - Interactive filtering with checkbox selection per dimension
+4. **Filters** - Interactive filtering with checkbox selection per dimension
-4. **Settings** - Global configuration options
+5. **Settings** - Global configuration options
-5. **API / Code** - SPARQL queries, JSON export, and embed code
+6. **API / Code** - SPARQL queries, JSON export, and embed code

 ### Multiple Charts Dashboard